rolling-scopes-school/tasks/tasks/react/project-management-system-EN.md

 - Displays all created boards as a list.
 - Boards are displayed with a small preview of the available information (title, description, etc.).
 By clicking on the element, the user redirects to the board item (Board route).
 There should be a button to remove the board.
 - When a user tries to delete the board, he/she should receive a confirmation modal to verify if the user wants to delete the board (to avoid deleting the board by mistake).
 The confirmation modal should be a generic component (one for the application).
-- global search (optional): search for a task by task number, name, users assigned to it, and by the text of the task description.
+- Example of extra functionality (optional): global search.
+Search for a task by task number, name, users assigned to it, and by the text of the task description.

 ### Board route